ricco386/CYBER501x-Cybersecurity-Fundamentals/docs/html/_sources/Unit_5.rst.txt

 UDP is connectionless and has no flow control.
 All bytes sent with TCP are ordered and sequenced.

 UDP is used for real-time communications, conferencing and streaming.
-Furthermore, two major protocols DNS and DHCP, both use UDP.
+Furthermore, two major protocols :ref:`DNS <unit6_dns>` and :ref:`DHCP <unit6_dhcp>`, both use UDP.

 .. _unit5_rstp: